 "Inhale."

 Her body didn't need the command.
 Conscious thoughts strained as her body demanded rest.
 Her body sought healing, like it knew what unconsciousness brought.
 She fought it.
-The cindered man tied the four strands behind her back squeezing the already painful expansion of her lungs.
+The Cindered Man tied the four strands behind her back squeezing the already painful expansion of her lungs.
 It hurt at first, but the possibility of being hoisted instead of mangled gave her distraction.

 Against the odds, the executioner walked away.
 One step turned to two until he was almost at the gate's threshold.
 Kayah tried to smile, but she wasn't sure if her face could.
 A deliberate breath released the stressful tension as the distance between them grew.
 Then his hand raised.